Evidence supports the need to raise the legal tobacco age

 Clayton Boldt, Ph.D.

-Nationwide efforts to reduce tobacco use have resulted in significant reductions in both adult and youth smoking rates, reaching all-time lows of 15.1% and 10.8%, respectively.
-However, tobacco use remains the single largest preventable cause of death in the U.S.
+Nationwide efforts to reduce tobacco use have resulted in significant reductions in smoking rates across the country.
+The Centers for Disease Control and Prevention (CDC) report current youth and adult smoking rates of just 8.1% and 14%, respectively.
+However, tobacco use remains the single largest preventable cause of disease, disability and death in the U.S.

 Each year in Texas, tobacco is responsible for 28,000 deaths, more than $8.8 billion in direct health care expenses and another $8.2 billion in productivity losses.